Updated May 23, 2022

 - Blocking time on their calendar during which employees can schedule longer discussions

 As the COVID-19 pandemic continues, maintaining a culture of accessible bosses will likely be a priority for many companies.

 4. Companies Use Communication Technology to Build Strong Team Culture

 With an increase in remote work, companies are increasingly likely to invest in new resources that allow employees to communicate with one another easily.

-More than one-quarter of companies (26%) have provided their employees with greater access to communication technology in the past 30 days.
+More than one-quarter of companies (26%) had provided their employees with greater access to communication technology in April 2020.